michael-darlin/debt-financed-collateral/README.md

 # Debt-Financed Collateral
 ## Overview
-This repository documents the data analysis performed for the paper "Debt-Financed Collateral and Stability Risks in the DeFi Ecosystem" (link to be added when paper is published).
+This repository documents the data analysis performed for the paper "Debt-Financed Collateral and Stability Risks in the DeFi Ecosystem" [here](https://arxiv.org/abs/2204.11107).
 All relevant data was stored in a MariaDB database; an export of the table data is available [here](https://drive.google.com/drive/folders/1QGkh0MTT-lXiGh7ofzswA7042KVGEqq_).

 ## Files/folders